-To many clients, the way translators and translation agencies calculate their rates must seem akin to Black Magic: you’re supposed to fill out a web form to “get a free quote”, and if you’re lucky, before long, you’ll get a number back.
+To many clients, the way translators andcalculate their rates must seem akin to Black Magic: you’re supposed to fill out a web form to “get a free quote”, and if you’re lucky, before long, you’ll get a number back.
 How the translation agency arrived at that number often remains a mystery.
 Is there a logic to it, or did they simply multiply your zip code with the phase of the moon and divide it by Pi?

 It’s no wonder many clients are put off by the lack of transparency when it comes to the rates for quality translations and rather try their luck with machine translation or a sketchy low-price service — with predictably sub-par results.